 India’s total emissions have been growing steadily since 1990.
-The overall growth slowed down around the year 2000 as land use changed from being a small source of emissions in the first inventory year - 14 MtCO2e in 1994 - to a large sink, with removals of 223 MtCO2e in 2000.
+The overall growth slowed down around the year 2000 as land use changed from being a small source of emissions in the first inventory year—14 MtCO2e in 1994—to a large sink, with removals of 223 MtCO2e in 2000.
 Since then, this impact has been reduced to some extent; in the last available inventory year (2007), land use removals accounted for 175 MtCO2e.
 Based on projections from the Planning Commission Government of India (2014), this carbon sink is expected to increase to 206 MtCO2e in 2020 and 228 MtCO2e in 2030 under the National Green India Mission (GIM).
+These projected sinks are equivalent to 6% and 4% of emissions excluding LULUCF in 2020 and 2030, respectively.

 India launched its National Action Plan on Climate Change (NACC) in 2008, which outlines eight national missions in the area of sustainable development (Government of India, 2008).
 India’s 12th Five Year Plan for the period 2012–2017 (Government of India, 2013) proposed a re-organisation of the NACC.
 The Five Year Plans provide the basic direction for government activities, addressing all sectors and policy areas.
 Our analysis includes the 11th and 12th Five Year Plan.